Semiinfinite sheaves on affine flag varieties: The perverse t-structure for semiinfinite sheaves

 belongs to the heart of the perverse t-structure, and admits a standard filtration.
 The associated collection of coweights consists of the elements of the form $\lambda + \mu$ where $\mu$ is a $T^\vee_\bk$-weight of $\Sat(\mathcal{F})$, and the multiplicity of $\lambda + \mu$ is $\dim(\Sat(\mathcal{F})_\mu)$. \end{lem}

 \begin{proof} Recall Gaitsgory's central functor

 see~\cite[\S 2.4.5]{central}.
-Then, if $\cF$ is as in the statement, $\mathrm{Z}(\mathcal{F})$ admits a finite filtration whose associated graded pieces are Wakimoto sheaves of the form $\WFl_{t_\nu}$ with $\nu \in \bY$, see~\cite[Theorem~4.4.5]{central}, and moreover, for any $\nu \in \bY$, the number of occurrences of $\WFl_{t_\nu}$ as a subquotient in such a filtration is the dimension of the $\nu$-weight space of $\Sat(\mathcal{F})$, see~\cite[Lemma~4.8.1]{central}.
+Then by results of Arkhipov--Bezrukavnikov, if $\cF$ is as in the statement, $\mathrm{Z}(\mathcal{F})$ admits a finite filtration whose associated graded pieces are Wakimoto sheaves of the form $\WFl_{t_\nu}$ with $\nu \in \bY$, see~\cite[Theorem~4.4.5]{central}, and moreover, for any $\nu \in \bY$, the number of occurrences of $\WFl_{t_\nu}$ as a subquotient in such a filtration is the dimension of the $\nu$-weight space of $\Sat(\mathcal{F})$, see~\cite[Lemma~4.8.1]{central}.
 Using the fact that

 see~\cite[Lemma~2.5.1]{central}, and Proposition~\ref{prop:ras-waki}, we deduce the desired claims. \end{proof}

 \begin{rmk} \phantomsection \begin{enumerate} \item It is a standard fact that the bifunctor